wacncontent/CustomizeTool/addCommentOutput/articles/azure-government-overview.md

 In addition, Azure Government is designed to meet the higher level security and compliance needs for sensitive, dedicated, U.S. Public Sector workloads found in regulations such as United States Federal Risk and Authorization Management Program (FedRAMP), Department of Defense Enterprise Cloud Service Broker (ECSB), Criminal Justice Information Services (CJIS) Security Policy and Health Insurance Portability and Accountability Act (HIPAA).

 Below is a summary view of the Azure Government Cloud infrastructure, fabric, services and frameworks that are available to help government organizations build hybrid cloud solutions to meet their goals.
-As some services below are only available in preview, please see the [regions <!-- deleted by customization page](http://azure.microsoft.com/regions/#services) --><!-- keep by customization: begin --> page](http://www.windowsazure.cn/regions/#services) <!-- keep by customization: end --> as the most up to date services that are generally available are listed.
+As some services below are only available in preview, please see the [regions page](http://azure.microsoft.com/regions/#services) as the most up to date services that are generally available are listed.

 ![][2]